mauricerenck/kirby-podcaster/README.md

 - ✅ Statistics view in Panel
 - ✅ Prefill fields from your ID3 data

-### Changelog

-- 2020-07-03 - Maintenance and minor stats view update
-- 2020-03-18 - Added Podlove Subscribe Button
-- 2019-11-23 - Bugfixes for new Kirby versions
-- 2019-07-25 - Podcaster Wizard, import your existing podcast into kirby
-- 2019-07-24 - New Apple Podcast Categories

 ### Comming up

 I am currently working on a better statistic implementation without the need of MySQL.
 This will also include tracking of clients/plattforms.
 This will probably replace the mysql tracking method as well as the file based tracking method.